nonchris/game-of-life/README.md

 ## Settings
 You can set the the amount of calculated objects and the way the windows and its blocks are scaled.
 Just go to the bottom of the `main.py` file and change the variables at the `settings` section.
+The block-size is also changeable - this only aplied when `scale_window` is active
 ‌
 There is also a way to change the RGB style and colour of the simulation by changing the `colour` parameter of `prod()` in `pg_output.py`